3 Night GLASGOW, OBAN, LOCHS & CASTLES

 - Take advantage of the fact that the bus stops are located perfectly to make finding your way around super simple.

 Duration: 10 Hrs 30 Mins

-Departing from Glasgow you travel northwest along the shores of Loch Lomond.
-Here you will cross the Highland boundary fault line where the scenery changes quickly and dramatically - the flat fertile plains of the Lowlands giving way to shimmering lochs, rugged mountain tops and forest-filled glens.
+Departing from Glasgow we travel northwest along the shores of Loch Lomond.
+Here you will cross the Highland boundary fault line where the scenery changes quickly and dramatically to the flat fertile plains of the Lowlands giving way to shimmering lochs, rugged mountain tops and forest-filled glens.
 It's easy to forget that this was once thought of as a dangerous frontier fought over by the fiercely territorial Highland clans such as the MacGregor’s, made famous by highland folk hero, Rob Roy MacGregor.

 We then continue to the harbour town of Oban, gateway to the Isles, for lunch of your choice.
-After lunch you will then travel north along the west coast around Appin, passing the impregnable Castle Stalker, and into Scotland's most famous valley, Glencoe.
+After lunch we will then travel north along the west coast around Appin, passing the impregnable Castle Stalker and into Scotland's most famous valley, Glencoe.
 Stunningly beautiful, with its dramatic cliff faces and steep slopes, Glencoe is infamous as the site of the Glencoe massacre in 1692.
 Following orders from King William, Scottish soldiers under the leadership of Captain Robert Campbell slaughtered 38 men, women and children of the Macdonald clan.
 This was especially shocking as the soldiers had been living with the people of Glencoe for two weeks and killed them in their own homes.
 Nobody was ever punished for this crime, as the King himself had signed the order, but the Highlands would never be the same again.

-The last stop of the day will be in Luss, an 18th century conservation village with old workers cottages, built for the labourers of the Estate.
+The last stop of the day will be in Luss, an 18th Century conservation village with old workers cottages, built for the labourers of the Estate.
 From here you return to Glasgow.